wladislavk/SettingsBundle/README.md

 *SettingsEntityInterface[] SettingsRetriever::getAllFromDB()*

-Will try to retrieve all objects from the settings entity using Doctrine's default hydration mode.
+Will try to retrieve all objects from the settings entity as a key-value array.
 If the entity is not set, will return empty array.
 This method will ignore all parameters-based settings.